PRISM-$\Delta$: Differential Subspace Steering for Prompt Highlighting in Large Language Models: Projection stability across random seeds

 \section{Projection stability across random seeds}

-To verify that results are stable across different training data, we construct five independent projections using different random seeds (1--5) with \texttt{max\_samples=70}, so each seed selects a different subset of 70 from 100 available QA pairs ($\sim$70\% overlap between subsets).
+We construct five projections using different random subsets of 70 from 100 available QA pairs.
+The subsets overlap by approximately 70\%, so this experiment measures sensitivity to partial data replacement rather than fully independent training sets.
 All other hyperparameters are fixed ($\gamma{=}0.998$, $\delta_{\min}{=}0.08$, $g_K{=}0.40$).